Skip to main content

 What is the outcome of the Hopcraft case?

-On 25 October 2024, the Court of Appeal (“the Court”) upheld the Claimants’ appeal against Close Brothers Limited.
+On 25 October 2024, the Court of Appeal upheld the Claimants’ appeal against CBL.

-Are you appealing the Court of Appeal’s decision?
+Are you appealing the Court of Appeal’s judgment?

 What are the potential implications for Close Brothers?

-The financial impact of the Hopcraft case in isolation is not material to the Group.
-However, subject to the appeal to the UK Supreme Court, the judgment may set a precedent for similar claims, which may (depending on the specific facts of those cases) result in significant liabilities for the Group.
+The financial impact of the Court of Appeal’s Judgment in the Hopcraft case in isolation is not material to the group.
+However, subject to the appeal to the UK Supreme Court, the judgment may set a precedent for similar claims, which may (depending on the specific facts of those cases) result in significant liabilities for the group.

 What remedy could be owed in similar cases?

-The remedies for future or similar claims would be determined by the courts based on the facts and circumstances of each case.
+The remedies for future or similar claims would be determined by the courts based on the facts and circumstances of each case, although they may be impacted by the outcome of the appeal to the Supreme Court.

 What is the time period this judgment is applicable to?

-The judgment by the Court of Appeal represents a change in the law which applies retrospectively.
+The judgment by the Court of Appeal applies retrospectively.
+However, CBL is appealing the judgment to the Supreme Court.

 What are the implications for the FCA’s review into historical motor finance commission arrangements?